kevwalsh/carota/_posts/2016-01-05-where-to-sleep.md

 If you're coming from far away: arrive anytime and stay as long as you want.

 If you're coming from Toronto (and have a chance to come visit when it's less busy): arrive Saturday and stay for a night or two.

+Check out the list of [stuff to bring](/what-to-bring).

 #### Airbnb, B&B's & hotels